 While the burr gets warmer, the heat is transferred to the beans waiting to be ground.
 Which means metal burrs conduct heat away from the beans being crushed but back and up to the beans on top of it waiting in the queue to be ground.
 This is where a ceramic burr wins in the heat transfer debate.

-This, for what it is worth an argument for my own technique of weighing your beans prior to grinding and grinding only what you are about to use.
-This will keep the heat transfer to a minimum regardless or what type of burr your grinder has.
+This, for what it is worth, is an argument for my own technique of weighing your beans prior to grinding and grinding only what you are about to use.
+This will keep the heat transfer to a minimum regardless of what type of burr your grinder has.

 Grind Precision And Sharpness: Ceramic Vs Steel Burr Grinder

-When it comes to sharp blades a steel burr is much sharper when you first buy them and for a period after.
-With time and use they lose their sharpness where as ceramic burrs are not as sharp as a their steel counterparts but their strong point is their ability to retain their sharpness for much longer.
+When it comes to sharp blades, a steel burr is much sharper when you first buy them and for a period after.
+With time and use they lose their sharpness whereas ceramic burrs are not as sharp as their steel counterparts, but their strong point is their ability to retain their sharpness for much longer.